revivalist777/milleniumclub/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package deliond/delion-qt for Debian-based Linux systems.
-If you compile deliond/delion-qt yourself, there are some useful files here.
+This directory contains files used to package millenniumclubcoind/millenniumclubcoin-qt for Debian-based Linux systems.
+If you compile millenniumclubcoind/millenniumclubcoin-qt yourself, there are some useful files here.

-## delion: URI support ##
+## millenniumclubcoin: URI support ##

-delion-qt.desktop  (Gnome / Open Desktop)
+millenniumclubcoin-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install delion-qt.desktop
+	sudo desktop-file-install millenniumclubcoin-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your delionqt binary to `/usr/bin` and the `../../share/pixmaps/delion128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your millenniumclubcoinqt binary to `/usr/bin` and the `../../share/pixmaps/millenniumclubcoin128.png` to `/usr/share/pixmaps`

-delion-qt.protocol (KDE)
+millenniumclubcoin-qt.protocol (KDE)